tres071/Library-DBMS/README.md

 Course: CMPE343 – Database Management Systems and Programming I

 ## Project Description
-This project implements a Library Database Management System using PostgreSQL.
-It includes ER design, DDL, DML, and SQL queries to manage books, authors, members, staff, borrow transactions, and fines.
+For our Database Management Systems course, we built a Library Management System using PostgreSQL.
+It keeps track of all the books, members, authors...
+We designed it starting with a visual ER diagram, creating all the database tables, filling them with data, and writing queries that manipulate the tables.

 ## Technologies Used
 - PostgreSQL